paletteOvO/lumine-journal/README.md

 # Lumine

-A markdown extension for dairy, planning and todo based on remark.
+A markdown extension for dairy, planning and todo based on remark without introducing new syntax/keyword to allow most markdown preview software can handle it correctly.

+Transforming planning of previous day to today's todo by `node src/index.js -- <markdown path> <target date in YYYY-MM-DD>`

+Setting up a cron task to allow auto generation.

-Look at the examples folder for more information and gen_newday.sh on how to use it.
+Look at the examples folder for more information about format.

+<del>May rewrite it in rust someday</del>